medical-physics-usz/z-rad/README.md

 ## Installation and Get Started

 ### Windows executable file:
-The simplest way to run Z-Rad on Windows is to start the `main.exe` attached to every Z-Rad release.
+The simplest way to run Z-Rad on Windows is to start the `z-rad.exe` attached to every Z-Rad release.

-An executable can be also generated from the source files by running
+Executables can be also generated for Windows, MacOS, and Linux by running
 ```sh
 python generate_executable.py
 ```